-Even though works on the said Project are not yet fully completed, the company has already secured by ways of preliminary agreement, the sale of approximately 90% of the total number of apartments and 50% of the garages which translates into €6,283,000 worth of sales.
-It is planned that the first deeds of sale are to be concluded by Q3, in tandem with completion.
-The development is a joint venture between Geom Developments Limited (Blocks A, B and C) and Geom Holdings Limited (Blocks D, E, F and G) both subsidiaries of the group.
-Only Blocks A, B and C have been subject to hypothecation against the issue of Secured Bonds.
+The remaining apartments are all subject to preliminary agreements whilst 55% of the remaining garages are committed.

+The development is a joint venture between GEOM Developments Limited (Blocks A, B and C) and GEOM Holdings Limited (Blocks D, E, F and G), both subsidiaries of the Company.
+Only Blocks A, B and C have been subject to hypothecation against the issue of the Secured Bonds.